Azure-Samples/event-hubs-dotnet-import-from-sql/README.md

 example of how to do this.
 It is not a supported solution, nor a recommended one, but simply an example to show you how it can be done.

+For more information about this sample, see the [Pulling data from SQL into an Azure Event Hub](https://github.com/Azure-Samples/event-hubs-dotnet-import-from-sql/event-hubs-pulling-public-data.md) topic in this repository.

 ## Prerequisites ##

 * An Azure subscription